Where To Buy Stamps In Japan: Post Offices, Conbini, & More

 Inside of a Japan Post office | Image via MyTravelGeno

-The post office might have an area where you can buy specialty stamps and postcards.
+The nearest post office might have an area where you can buy specialty stamps and postcards.
 If not, you’ll have to go to the counter to buy stamps.

 There are two main ways to buy stamps in Japan.
 One way is to buy a sheet of Japanese stamps.
 To know which stamps to place on your mail, look at Japan Post’s postage calculator.
 Then, take your mail with the stamp to the Japanese post box.